Installation

 Local parallelization

 While this is not the main focus of the package, you can use it to parallelize function calls locally on multiple cores or processes.
-This can also be useful to test your code before submitting it to a scheduler.
+This can also be useful to test your code on a subset of the data before submitting it to a scheduler.

 - Multiprocess (recommended) - Use the